 Minh helps primary school children with an after-school program at the parish where she lives.
+Many of them are still learning to read Spanish as their mother tongue is Quechua.
 With donations of books, educational materials and games from her previous work at an orphanage, she is able to have the children come to the library to do research for their homework, read and play games at their own time.
 Besides helping the children with their homework, she provides them with a variety of nutritious midday snacks, which they love because their diets are mostly potatoes and rice.
-Last year she had 23 children from age 7 to 12 in her program.
-Many of them are still learning to read Spanish as their mother tongue is Quechua.

-For two long weekends each month, Minh returns to Cochabamba, where she works with elderly people and continues to teach a free hairdressing certificate course to women in the San Sebastian Prison and a barbering certificate course for men at San Pablo Prison.
+When she lived in the city of Cochabamba, Minh’s previous ministries included accompanying abused and abandoned girls at the Hogar Madre De Dios founded by the Daughters of Charity, and teaching a free hairdressing certificate course to women in the San Sebastian Prison and a barbering certificate course for men at San Pablo Prison.

-Becoming a missioner is something that never entered Minh’s mind, even in her wildest dreams.
-However, growing up witnessing the poverty of Vietnam and encountering poor people everywhere, she did dream of the day when she could make a difference to change that reality.
-Minh loved to explore new places, learning about other cultures, but she never thought God would put the two together and invite her to serve overseas.
+Becoming a missioner was something that had never entered Minh’s mind.
+However, growing up in Vietnam, as she witnessed poverty and encountered poor people everywhere, she dreamt of the day when she could make a difference to change that reality.
+Minh has always loved to explore new places and learn about other cultures, but she never thought God would put the two together and invite her to serve overseas.

-In discerning her call, Minh learned to trust in God’s providence, and commenced her journey into the unknown.
+In discerning her call, Minh learned to trust in God’s providence and commenced her journey into the unknown.
 She became a Maryknoll lay missioner and has been living in Bolivia since 2010, serving a very marginalized population.
-Her dream fulfilled, Minh trusts that God knows what is best for her and His people.
+God knows what is best for her and His people.